bbauska/HTML5-webdev/html-basics.md

 **ARIA States & Properties:**

 ARIA states and properties are often used to support ARIA roles that exist on a page.
-ARIA Properties often describe relationships with other elements, and for the most part, do not change once they\'re set.
+ARIA Properties often describe relationships with other elements, and for the most part, do not change once they&apos;re set.

 ARIA States are more dynamic and are typically updated with JavaScript as a user interacts with a page.
 Screen readers are notified when these states change, and can announce these changes to users after an interaction takes place.